 Notwithstanding the above, in light of circumstances that warrant suspension, a Principal's suspension for substantially disruptive behavior may be implemented in addition to or in lieu of removal of the student from the classroom by the teacher.
 Once the teacher determines that the student has been substantially disruptive or substantially interfered with the teacher's authority over the classroom:

-- The teacher must inform the student in class (or within 24 hours of removal where the student is unmanageable at the time of initial removal) of the reason(s) for the removal; - Prior to removal from the classroom (or within 24 hours of removal where the student presents an ongoing threat of disruption or a continuing danger at the time of removal), the teacher shall inform the student of the basis for the removal and allow the student to informally present his/her version of the relevant events; - The Principal or administrative designee must be notified immediately by the teacher, in writing, using the Multi-Purpose Referral Form, of the student's removal from the teacher's class; - The Principal or administrative designee must inform the student's parent of the removal and the reasons therefor within 24 hours of the student's removal; - Upon request, the student and his/her parent must be given an opportunity for an informal conference with the Principal or administrative designee to discuss the reasons for removal.
+- The teacher must inform the student in class (or within 24 hours of removal where the student is unmanageable at the time of initial removal) of the reason(s) for the removal; - Prior to removal from the classroom (or within 24 hours of removal where the student presents an ongoing threat of disruption or a continuing danger at the time of removal), the teacher shall inform the student of the basis for the removal and allow the student to informally present his/her version of the relevant events; - The Principal or administrative designee must be notified immediately or as soon as practical thereafter, but no later than the end of the school day by the teacher, in writing or electronically, using the Multi-Purpose Referral Form or online referral system, of the student's removal from the teacher's class; - The Principal or administrative designee must inform the student's parent of the removal and the reasons therefor within 24 hours of the student's removal; - Upon request, the student and his/her parent must be given an opportunity for an informal conference with the Principal or administrative designee to discuss the reasons for removal.
 If the student denies the charge(s), the Principal or administrative designee must provide an explanation of the basis for the removal and allow the student and/or his/her parent an opportunity to present the student's version of the relevant events within 48 hours of the student's removal; - The Principal or administrative designee may not set aside the removal unless s/he finds that the charges against the student are not supported by substantial evidence, or that the student's removal otherwise violates law, or that the conduct warrants suspension from school and a suspension will be imposed; - The Principal or administrative designee's determination on whether or not to support the teacher's removal of the student shall be made by the close of business on the day succeeding the 48-hour period within which the informal Principal's removal conference should take place.
 The teacher who initiates the removal may be required to attend the Principal's conference at the Principal's discretion.